aalling93/Sentinel_1_python/README.md

 # Install and Run
  <a class="anchor" id="Install-and-Run"></a>

 This repo can be installed using either git clone OR pypi..
-Currently, I have only placed in pypi-test, so lets hope it stays there..
+Currently, I have only placed it in pypi-test, so lets hope it stays there..

 **Using Pypi**